What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 The system was trained on a database of all the company's properties, mortgage terms from partner banks and current promotions.

-The agent performs the following functions: — Advises customers on the apartment catalog, taking their budget and preferences into account. — Calculates approximate mortgage payments for different banks. — Informs about current promotions and early-booking discounts. — Answers common questions about completion dates, finishing, and documents. — Identifies interested customers and passes their contacts, with the full conversation history, to managers in the CRM system.
+The agent performs the following functions: - Advises clients on the apartment catalog, taking into account their budget and preferences. - Estimates mortgage payments for different banks. - Informs them about current promotions and early-booking discounts. - Answers common questions about the handover date, finishes, and documents. - Identifies interested clients and passes their contact details, along with the full conversation history, to managers in the CRM system.

-Deployment results: — Customer response time dropped from several hours to 10 seconds. — The number of requests handled outside business hours grew by 65%. — The share of qualified leads in the overall flow rose from 20% to 45%. — Booking conversion grew by 18% thanks to prompt contact. — The load on sales managers fell by 35%, letting them focus on working with hot leads.
+Implementation results: - Customer response time decreased from several hours to 10 seconds. - The number of requests processed outside business hours increased by 65%. - The share of qualified leads in the total flow increased from 20% to 45%. - Booking conversion increased by 18% thanks to prompt contact. - The workload on sales managers decreased by 35%, allowing them to focus on hot leads.

-Both cases show how AI agents solve a key business problem — automating multi-step processes rather than individual operations.
-As a result, companies handle more requests without growing their headcount, cut service times, and increase conversion, while freeing up employees to work on complex tasks.
+Both cases show how AI agents solve a key business problem - they automate multi-step processes rather than isolated operations.
+As a result, companies process more requests without increasing headcount, reduce service time, and improve conversion, while freeing employees to handle complex tasks.

 Preparing your company to deploy AI agents: a checklist for managers

-1. For an AI agent to truly help the business, proper preparation matters.
-It reduces risks and helps deliver results faster — in time saved, money saved or revenue growth.
-A checklist by deployment stage:
+1. For an AI agent to truly help the business, proper preparation is essential.
+This reduces risk and helps you get results faster - in time savings, cost savings, or revenue growth.
+Implementation checklist by stage:

-2. Audit your processes.
-Find repetitive tasks in employees' work that can be automated.
-The ideal candidate is a process where a specialist spends more than 30% of their time on routine and number crunching.
+2. Conduct a process audit.
+Identify repetitive tasks in employees' work that can be automated.
+The ideal "candidate" is a process where a specialist spends more than 30% of their time on routine work and number handling.

 3. Assess data quality.
 Make sure the information in your databases is complete and up to date.